 DTI ratio = (total monthly recurring debt payments) / (total gross monthly income)

 For small business owners, in addition to DTI and credit utilization ratios, the DSCR is also be used.
 Lenders use the DSCR to make sure the business is generating enough income to pay its debt.
 It’s calculated by dividing a business’s annual net operating income by its current year’s debt obligations.

 The formula to calculate a business’s DSCR is:

 DSCR = (business annual net operating income) / (current year’s debt obligations)

 Credit Utilization Ratio Frequently Asked Questions (FAQs)

 We covered many different bits and pieces related to credit utilization and the credit utilization ratio in this article.
 There are some questions which are asked more often than others, and we address those here.
-If you have any other unanswered questions, please feel free to share them with us on our FitSmallBusiness forum, and we’ll provide an answer.

 What Is Credit Utilization?